A Wholistic View of Continual Learning with Deep Neural Networks: Forgotten Lessons and the Bridge to Active and Open World Learning: Critically surveying and bridging three perspectives

 Architectural approaches attempt to alleviate catastrophic forgetting through modification of the underlying architecture.
-It might at this point be baffling to the reader why such modifications are listed distinctly from the works presented in previous subsections as they are almost by definition complementary to any method presented so far, and in fact most methods presented in this paper.
-For historical reasons, we will however stay consistent with former categorization of deep continual learning algorithms \cite{Parisi2019}.
-The importance of choice of architecture and the need for modifications over time will be another element of our upcoming proposition on an expanded view of continual learning.
-We will sub-categorize architectural approaches further into implicit and explicit architecture modification, i.e. methods that use a fixed amount of maximum representational capacity and methods which dynamically increase capacity in the process of continued training.
+It might at this point be baffling to the reader why such modifications are listed distinctly from the works presented in previous subsections.
+They are almost by definition complementary to any method presented so far, and in fact most methods presented in this paper.
+For historical reasons, we will however stay consistent with former categorization of deep continual learning algorithms \citep{Parisi2019}.
+We further sub-categorize architectural approaches into implicit and explicit architecture modification, i.e. methods that use a fixed amount of representational capacity and methods which dynamically increase capacity in the process of continued training.